Sports Podiatrist and Clinical Biomechanist

 Royal College of Podiatry Memeber

-British Association Sport & Exercise Medicine Member
+British Association Sport and Exercise Medicine Member

-I believe that effective care begins with understanding how & why the body moves the way it does.
-My clinical approach is built around integrating high-precision, objective assessment tools, including Run 3D gait analysis, VALD strength testing, Footscan plantar-pressure analysis & comprehensive musculoskeletal evaluation into every appropriate care pathway.
-This data-led framework allows me to develop highly individualised management plans that address biomechanics, strength capacity, training load, footwear & functional movement strategies in a truly integrated way.
+I believe that effective care begins with understanding how and why the body moves the way it does.
+My clinical approach is built around integrating high-precision, objective assessment tools, including Run 3D gait analysis, VALD strength testing, Footscan plantar-pressure analysis and comprehensive musculoskeletal evaluation into every appropriate care pathway.
+This data-led framework allows me to develop highly individualised management plans that address biomechanics, strength capacity, training load, footwear and functional movement strategies in a truly integrated way.
 Whether supporting return from injury, managing persistent or recurrent issues, or optimising performance, my focus is on delivering evidence-based solutions aligned with each individual’s goals.

 PhD Candidate